Department of International Law

 The Department of International Law also coordinates the Master of Laws (LL.M) in International Law, a postgraduate research degree whereby students are required to select an area of research within Public International Law and are tutored by members of the Department.

-The Department of International Law is headed by Dr Patricia Cassar Torregiani and is made up of a complement of full-time and part-time lecturers.
+The Department of International Law is headed by Professor Patricia Vella de Fremeaux and is made up of a complement of full-time and part-time lecturers.